 Human perception of sound in real environments is a complex fusion of many factors.
-Therefore, many fields of research are involved in trying to understand these factors, ranging from psychoacoustics1 to cognitive psychology2 and sociology3.
-Most psychoacoustic studies on sound quality evaluation focus on measuring one-dimensional attributes of isolated sounds^{4,1}.
-However, several studies have shown that perceptual attributes can only explain part of the full perception of soundscapes^{5,6}.
-The judgment of a soundscape is largely dependent on the meaning that a listener gives to the sound7.
+Therefore, many fields of research are involved in trying to understand these factors, ranging from psychoacoustics to cognitive psychology and sociology.
+Most psychoacoustic studies on sound quality evaluation focus on measuring one-dimensional attributes of isolated sounds.
+However, several studies have shown that perceptual attributes can only explain part of the full perception of soundscapes.
+The judgment of a soundscape is largely dependent on the meaning that a listener gives to the sound.
 For example, whether a listener enjoys music depends on his or her choice to hear it.
 At a concert, music will be appreciated even (or especially) at a high loudness level, while the tolerance for the music that a neighbor is playing at night will be much lower.

-Zhang and Kang8 distinguish four categories in which the different factors that influence human soundscape perception can be organized, namely sound, space, people, and environment.
+Zhang and Kang distinguish four categories in which the different factors that influence human soundscape perception can be organized, namely sound, space, people, and environment.
 The categories of sound and space comprise the acoustical factors of the source, altered by transmission effects, such as background sounds and reverberation.
-These acoustical factors in soundscape perception have been tested in psychoacoustic studies9 and in psychological studies.
-However, acoustical factors cannot be studied in isolation, because the judgment of a listener is not based solely on the properties of the sound, but is also affected by factors like the
+These acoustical factors in soundscape perception have been tested in psychoacoustic studies and in psychological studies.
+However, acoustical factors cannot be studied in isolation, because the judgment of a listener is not based solely on the properties of the sound, but is also affected by factors like the listener's memory and his cultural background.
+This interplay can be accounted for either by

-^a m.niessen@ai.rug.nl
+&lt;sup>a m.niessen@ai.rug.nl

-^b j.d.krijnders@ai.rug.nl
+&lt;sup>b j.d.krijnders@ai.rug.nl

-[°] t.andringa@ai.rug.nl
+° t.andringa@ai.rug.nl

-listener's memory and his cultural background.
-This interplay can be accounted for either by controlling the sounds and varying the condition, such as the cultural background10, or by correlating psychoacoustic measures to listeners' judgments11.
-Other non-acoustical factors that affect the listener's judgment can include social, demographical, and behavioral factors12, and environmental factors, such as temperature, wind and sunshine8.
+controlling the sounds and varying the condition, such as the cultural background, or by correlating psychoacoustic measures to listeners' judgments.
+Other non-acoustical factors that affect the listener's judgment can include social, demographical, and behavioral factors, and environmental factors, such as temperature, wind and sunshine.

 Many of these recent studies on the judgment of soundscapes use holistic measurements, because soundscape evaluation is a holistic perception, not a sum of the evaluation of the acoustic properties of sound sources.
 However, the soundscape that listeners evaluate is composed of different acoustic events.
-Depending on the complexity of the acoustic surrounding and the state of the listener, some or all of these events will be identified and processed as meaningful events2.
+Depending on the complexity of the acoustic surrounding and the state of the listener, some or all of these events will be identified and processed as meaningful events.
 Consequently, they will affect the complete soundscape evaluation.
-These meaningful events can be seen as a link between the holistic judgment of a soundscape and the acoustic events.

-To get insight in soundscape perception, we will focus on this link between a soundscape and acoustic events.
-More specifically, we propose a method to automatically identify acoustic events based on signal-driven hypotheses, which are guided by knowledge of the environment.
-The short-term history of an acoustic event is used to predict the location where the event is recorded.
-Vice versa, the predicted location is used to form expectancies of events that follow.
-The hypotheses about events approach meaningful events, because they are learned from human annotations.
+Therefore, these meaningful events can be seen as a link between the holistic judgment of a soundscape and the acoustic events.
+To get insight in soundscape perception, we will focus on this link.
+More specifically, we propose a method to automatically identify acoustic events based on signal-driven hypotheses, which are guided by knowledge of the recent sound history.
+These hypotheses approach meaningful events, because they are learned from human annotations.
 Furthermore, we use a model of human memory to manage the hypotheses.
 By using an approximation of short-term memory, we include an important cognitive factor in the analysis of a soundscape.
 Although these event hypotheses are not similar, or even close to cognitive representations, they can be used to automatically analyze a soundscape in a more meaningful way than through acoustic properties alone.
 Therefore, this method provides a basis for modeling the factors that are important in soundscape perception.